 2. Most Taiwanese Aren’t Taking This Seriously Enough

-In the event that the Chinese choose to invade Taiwan without using nuclear weapons – and even without a Taiwanese nuclear deterrent to worry about, they probably won’t – the tactical and geographic situation actually favors the defender.
+In the event that the Chinese choose to invade Taiwan without using nuclear weapons – and for a number of reasons, they probably won’t use any – the tactical and geographic situation actually favors the defender.

 On China’s side, simply having a lot more bodies to throw around isn’t going to cut it.
 History is full of examples of a determined sea power with good natural defenses repelling a vastly more numerous invasion force from a land empire – just think of Xerxes in Greece, or Kublai Khan in Japan.

 Amphibious assaults are hard.
 The biggest one in history, Operation Overlord, only worked because most of the German forces were tied down on the Eastern Front.
 And if the Chinese invade Taiwan, they will have to cross a wider, rougher stretch of water than Eisenhower’s men did, and they will have to do it while being fired on by missiles and artillery far more accurate than anything available in 1944.

 While China has more combat aircraft than Taiwan, these are, for the most part, lightly modified versions of the same Russian export planes that got shot down by the bushel in the Arab-Israeli wars.
 Taiwan’s main fighter is the F-16, designed at the peak of American technical excellence.